NURS FPX 4035 Assessment 2 Root-Cause Analysis and Safety Improvement Plan

 Consider what existing resources may be leveraged to enhance the improvement plan.

 There are several organizational resources that can be utilized in order to support the safety improvement plan.
 They also include the current hospital policies and procedures, which provide the foundation for standardising reporting and security response procedures (Arnetz, 2022).
 The human resources and clinical leadership can inform, train, and impose the zero-tolerance policies on the staff.
 It may be done by involving the experienced nursing staff to mentor and provide peer support to other staff on the de-escalation and safe patient care practices (Tikva et al., 2024).
-Furthermore, the interdisciplinary collaboration with the security staff, administration, and other departments can be used to simplify the existing staffing, communication, and workflow processes to enhance patient safety and staff safety.
-Through the utilization of these resources, the organization will be able to implement the process of improvement in a manner that will not result in any form of discontinuity in care.

 Step By Step Instructions to write